rehashstudio/front-end-code-challenge/README.md

 ## Tasks

 1. Implement the style guide (see below) using JSX, CSS, and SASS.
 Choose a target platform and browser (eg, "Windows desktop Chrome") to style against.
 Report your development platform when you submit your work.
 2. Connect to the WebSockets API using the environment variable `WS_URL`.
 Ping the server to maintain the connection.
 The default endpoint (`/`) will occassionally broadcast a message.
 Present this message where indicated in the code.
 3. Fetch data from the RESTful API using the `API_URL` environment variable.
 Look for a JSON string representing an array.
 Present this array where indicated in the code, and according to the style guide.

-## Hints

-* Prefer `yarn` to `npm`.
-* Take cues from the project's folder structure to organize code.
-* Avoid dependencies which are not already included in the project, if possible.

 ## Getting Started